Skip Navigation

-Please view the Florida Division of Elections website for further information here: AMENDMENT 4: STANDARDS GOVERNING ELIGIBILITY TO VOTE AFTER A FELONY CONVICTION
+Please view the Florida Division of Elections website for further information here:

-Amendment 4: Registering to Vote
+Registering to Vote After a Felony Conviction

 How do I register to vote?